isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2053.md

 ---
-title: Sage 300 ERP - Sage 300Cloud ADVANCE Distribution 10 users
+title: Adventus Managed EndPoint Protection - Sophos Central Intercept X Advanced (150 Units)
-permalink: /productivity-solutions-grant/solutionrepo/solution2015
+permalink: /productivity-solutions-grant/solutionrepo/solution2053
 ---

 ### Description

-Sage 300cloud connects the most important aspects of your growing business, including:
--Financials
--Operations and inventory
--Project and vendor management
--Business intelligence and reporting
--Sales, marketing and customer service
+Adventus Managed EndPoint Protection leverages on the Sophos Central Intercept X Advanced to provide a holistic EndPoint Protection by providing managed service on top of the solution.
+With this all-rounded EndPoint Protection, threats are disrupted, contained, and neutralized.
+As a result, customers can rest assured that their servers and EndPoints are constantly being monitored by Adventus while they focus on their business needs and daily business operations.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/20200604_Sage 300 ERP_Desensitised_Annex_3__Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Adventus20200491_Desensitised_Annex_3(002).pdf_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria